RL$^3$: Boosting Meta Reinforcement Learning via RL inside RL$^2$: RL 3

-The better performance of \rlcube could be explained by either error $\varepsilon_i(\Upsilon)$ being simpler to estimate, or, the meta-agent behavior being more robust to errors in estimates of $\varepsilon_i(\Upsilon)$ when Q-estimates are supplied directly as inputs, than to errors in a more complicated approximation of $\bar{V}^*(\bar{b})$.
-Moreover, this composition benefits from the fact that the convergence rate for Q-estimates suggests a natural, predictable rate of shifting reliance from $f(\Upsilon)$ to $Q^{t}_i(s)$ as $t \rightarrow \infty$.
-However, we do not bake this structure into the network and instead let it implicitly learn how much to use the Q-estimates.
+where $\varepsilon_i(\Upsilon)$ denotes the error in $Q$-value estimates as a function of the experience history $\Upsilon$.
+While this error diminishes as $t \to \infty$, in the short run, a function $f(\Upsilon)$ could be learned to either estimate the error or directly approximate $\bar{V}^*(\bar{b})$.
+The better performance of \rlcube could be explained by either the error $\varepsilon_i(\Upsilon)$ being simpler to estimate, or the meta-agent’s behavior being more robust to errors in $\varepsilon_i(\Upsilon)$ when $Q$-estimates are supplied directly as inputs, compared to errors arising from approximating $\bar{V}^*(\bar{b})$ without such inputs.
+Additionally, this approach benefits from the fact that the convergence rate of $Q$-estimates suggests a natural, predictable schedule of shifting reliance from $f(\Upsilon)$ to $Q_i^t(s)$ as $t \to \infty$.
+However, we do not impose this structure explicitly in the network and instead allow it to learn implicitly how much to rely on the $Q$-estimates, informed by the context and supported by the provided action counts as supplementary signals.